 EOIT provides no-notice load-following transportation and storage services to four of OGE Energy's generating facilities.
-Service is provided to three generating facilities under a transportation agreement with a primary term of April 1, 2019 through May 1, 2024, which will remain in effect from year to year thereafter unless either party provides notice of termination to the other party at least 180 days prior to the commencement of the succeeding annual period.
-Service is provided to one additional generating facility in Muskogee, Oklahoma under a transportation agreement with a primary term of December 1, 2018 through December 1, 2038.
-EOIT has agreed to pay OGE Energy \$2 million and to waive \$5 million of demand fee charges as a result of damage that occurred to the Muskogee facility during commissioning as a result of the failure of certain filters on the connected transportation pipeline, which is included in the Partnership's results of operations as of December 31, 2019.
-For the year ended December 31, 2019, we recorded revenues from OGE Energy of \$41 million for natural gas transportation and storage services.
+Service is provided to three generating facilities under a transportation agreement with a primary term through May 1, 2024, which will remain in effect from year to year thereafter unless either party provides notice of termination to the other party at least 180 days prior to the commencement of the succeeding annual period.
+Service is provided to one additional generating facility in Muskogee, Oklahoma under a transportation agreement with a primary term through December 1, 2038.
+For the year ended December 31, 2020, we recorded revenues from OGE Energy of \$38 million for natural gas transportation and storage services.